How to Wash HTV Shirts So They Never Peel or Fade: The Complete Guide

 • Harsh detergents (especially bleach and strong alkaline cleaners) degrade both the adhesive and the vinyl itself.

-In short: you don’t need to wash harder.
+💡 The bottom line: You don't need to wash harder.
 You just need to wash smarter.
+Every care tip that follows is designed to neutralize one of these four threats.

 If you wash it too soon, especially in cold water while the adhesive is still setting, you risk lifting edges and weakening the entire design.
 Hang the shirt up, let it sit for 24 hours, and then wash it.
 This single habit alone can double the lifespan of your HTV projects.